| 17 minutes

 Do You Gain Or Lose Weight with Diabetes?

-A healthy weight is crucial for limiting long term damage from diabetes.
+A healthy weight is crucial for limiting long-term damage from diabetes.

-Keeping weight in check makes it easier to control blood glucose levels, and with that comes with an array of other health benefits.
+Keeping weight in check makes it easier to control blood glucose levels, and with that comes an array of other health benefits.
 Diet adjustments well worth the effort.

 LGHP = Low-Glycemic Highway Patrol?

-In a way…If you do choose to lose weight and lower sugar levels with a low-glycemic high-protein (LGHP) diet, you’ll be on patrol for sugar crashes, nutrition robbers and sweet saboteurs of our diet and our health!
+If you do choose to lose weight and lower sugar levels with a low-glycemic high-protein (LGHP) diet, you’ll be on patrol for sugar crashes, nutrition robbers, and sweet saboteurs of our diet and our health!

 And you’ll always be on the lookout for a well-planned, nutritious way to acquire your weight and glucose-health targets.
 It’s likely you already have a sense of what foods to avoid: sugary drinks and food with added sugars, excess fats and deep-fried anything, processed foods, deli meats, junk foods, and pastries.